AUGUST - DECEMBER CLASS SCHEDULE

 Our classes are not semester based and start at different times throughout the year.
 For that reason, membership is available year round, but class registration closes periodically in connection to each class offered.
 Read the class descriptions below for important registration and orientation dates.
-See our Akoma Homeschoolers page for more information on membership options, a la carte registration, and rates.
+See our Membership & Registration page for more information on membership options, a la carte registration, and rates.

-Seen enough and ready to enroll or become a member?
+Seen enough and ready to enroll ?
 Click here.

 Preschool play group is available when you sign up for the Abrofa (little one) membership.
 Preschool membership also includes preschool book club.
 Your little one will be able to interact with their peers through sensory activities, storytime, and other forms of free-play.
 Playgroup is not a drop off class.